Overview of Florida Retirement Tax Friendliness

 Is Social Security taxable in Florida?

-Nope.
-The state of Florida won’t lay a finger on your Social Security income.
+The state of Florida won’t tax your Social Security income at all.

 Are other forms of retirement income taxable in Florida?

-No - and neither are any other forms of income.
 Florida has no state income tax.
-This means any earnings, whether from wages or from a pension, are tax-free at the state level.
-Even if you have an IRA in which you have accumulated savings over years of income in another state, if you move to Florida, your withdrawals will not be taxed.
+That means any earnings, whether from wages, pensions or retirement accounts, are tax-free at the state level.
+Even if you have an IRA in which you have accumulated savings over the years through income in another state, if you move to Florida, your withdrawals will not be taxed.

 How high are property taxes in Florida?

 Although property taxes are one of the main sources of revenue for local governments in Florida, property tax rates are not especially high.
-The state’s average effective property tax rate is 1.10%, slightly below the U.S. average.
+The state’s average effective property tax rate is 0.83%, just below the U.S. average of 1.07%.

-On the whole, housing costs in Florida are about 1.7% lower than the national average.
-That’s great news for seniors, who spend a significant portion of their income on housing.
+At $245,100, the median home value in Florida is just above the national median.
+That's fairly neutral news for seniors, who tend to spend a significant portion of their income on housing.
 Keep in mind, however, that in some areas, such as the city of Miami, housing costs are much higher than elsewhere in the state.

 What is the Florida homestead exemption?

-Florida’s homestead exemption is property tax relief that is available to Florida homeowners and can be applied toward their principal residence.
-It exempts the first $25,000 of the home’s assessed value from all property taxes and any assessed value between $50,000 and $75,000 from school taxes.
+Florida’s homestead exemption is available to Florida homeowners and can be applied toward their principal residence.
+It exempts $25,000 of a home’s assessed value from property taxes, with an additional exemption of $25,000 for your home's assessed value between $50,000 and $75,000 for non-school property taxes.

 Depending on your local property tax rate, the homestead exemption could mean hundreds of dollars in tax savings per year.
-In some Florida counties, senior citizens over the age of 64 could qualify for an additional “local option” exemption of up to $50,000.
+In some Florida counties, senior citizens age 65 and over could qualify for an additional homestead exemption of up to $50,000.

 In fact, some counties or municipalities may allow senior citizens with income below a certain level to exempt the entire value of their property from taxes.
-Contact your local board of county commissioners or municipal government to see if you might be eligible.
+Contact your local board of county commissioners or municipal government to see if you're eligible.

 How high are sales taxes in Florida?

 When considering both state and local rates, sales taxes in Florida are pretty close to the national average.
-The statewide rate is 6%, while county rates range from 0% to 1.5%.
-On average, the total rate faced by Floridians is 6.65%.
-Those rates do not apply to groceries or medicine, however, two major expenses for seniors.
+The statewide rate is 6%, and the average total rate, including local taxes, is 7.01%.
+Those rates do not apply to groceries or medicine, however, which are two major expenses for seniors.

 What other Florida taxes should I be concerned about?